eslint/eslint/docs/user-guide/configuring.md

     - eslint-plugin-plugin2
 ```

 **Note:** A globally-installed instance of ESLint can only use globally-installed ESLint plugins.
-A locally-installed ESLint can make sure of both locally- and globally- installed ESLint plugins.
+A locally-installed ESLint can make use of both locally- and globally- installed ESLint plugins.

 ## Configuring Rules